jiho/atlasr/documentation/HOWTO create a BRT model.md

                 Electrona_antarctica-BRT.Rdata
                 Electrona_antarctica-BRT.shp
                 Electrona_antarctica-BRT.shx

+The `info.txt` file contains basic information about the model, which was previously also printed to the screen.

 The PDF file contains the plots of the effect of each variable on the probability of presence/abundance of *Electrona antarctica* and possibly the map of the prediction of its probablity of presence/abundance (if `predict=TRUE`).